-The first draft of the Regulations was published for public comment in March 2012.
+The first draft Regulations were published for public comment in March 2012.
 A total of 343 public comments were received.
 The main comments relate to the prohibition on the sale of Gap Cover plans and restrictions on the marketing of Hospital Cash plans.

-The second draft of the Regulations was published for public comment in April 2014.
+The second draft Regulations were published for public comment in April 2014.
 It took into account comments received on the first draft and provided for the continued sale of Gap Cover and Hospital Cash Plan policies with strict selling and marketing conditions.
-A total of 461 comments were received with concern raised about the exclusion of primary healthcare insurance policies and the absence of a medical scheme alternative.
+A total of 461 comments were received with concern raised about the exclusion of Primary healthcare insurance policies and the absence of a medical scheme alternative.

-From May 2014 to October 2015, the NT and FSB met with various stakeholders to facilitate a better understanding of the draft Regulations.
+From May 2014 to October 2015, the National Treasury (NT) and FSB met with various stakeholders to facilitate a better understanding of the draft Regulations.
 The NT also released a Frequently Asked Question and Answer document in 2014 to provide further clarity on some of the questions received from stakeholders during the public consultation.